mrcrypster/clickhousy/README.md

 )
 ```

-If you want exceptions functionality, you can inherit your own class and override `error()` method:
+If you want exceptions functionality, you can extend `clickhousy` with your own class and override `error()` method:
 ```php
 class my_clickhousy_exception extends Exception {};
 class my_clickhousy extends clickhousy {